SUNET/eduid-backend/doc/microservice-development.rst

 We can also run the tests.
 We can simply run them and see the test coverage, doing like this in the `react/` dir::

-  $ npm test
+  $ npm test # needs to be run outside the debian-react container
+  $ npm run-script test-headless # headless tests that can be run inside the debian-react container

-If you want to debug the tests, you can insert a breackpoint in the js code with `debugger;`.
+If you want to debug the tests, you can insert a breakpoint in the js code with `debugger;`.
 Then you have to run::

   $ npm run debug